borekl/cvs-logwatcher/README.md

 Initialize and then exit immediately.

 **`--watchonly`**
-Observe logfiles, but do not act upon any triggers.
+Observe logfiles, log or display all message, but do not act upon any triggers.
+This is most useful with `--devel` to verify that the program is seeing log entries coming in.

 **`--debug`**
 Raises loglevel to DEBUG, which means debugging info will go to the log.